Meet the Team

 - Architecture, Platforms and Integration (API) works with individual customers and departments to meet customer needs, providing expert assistance and service management.

-- Enterprise Data provides database and enterprise data warehouse services for the campus.
+- Enterprise Data provides enterprise data warehouse services for the campus.

 - Infrastructure Services and Telecommunications provides core infrastructure technology services to the campus, a common, reliable, standards-based technical environment, and cyber-infrastructure for research and education.
 We also provide voice and data services for the campus which includes wired data ports, Wi-Fi, desk phones and cellular service.